 - Sites smaller than 3,000 square feet are difficult to develop and therefore have been excluded from the inventory. - Parcels in the R-1 and R-2 zones that are larger than 6,000 square feet were calculated with a realistic capacity of 80 percent of the maximum allowed density, which is seven units per acre in R-1 and twelve units per acre in R-2.
-The realistic capacity of R-1 and R-2 parcels that are between 3,000 and 6,000 square feet in size was calculated as 1 unit per parcel. - The realistic capacity of parcels in the R-3 zone was calculated as 80 percent of the maximum allowed density of 48 units per acre. - Parcels in zones without maximum allowable residential densities (M-1) or with high maximum allowable densities (48 units per acre in C-2 and C-3) have historically developed at a range of densities between 24 and 35 units per acre.
+The realistic capacity of R-1 and R-2 parcels that are between 3,000 and 6,000 square feet in size was calculated as 1 unit per parcel. - The realistic capacity of parcels in the R-3 zone was calculated at 19.2 units per acres, which is 80 percent of the maximum allowed density of 24 units per acre. - Parcels in zones without maximum allowable residential densities (M-1) or with high maximum allowable densities (48 units per acre in C-2 and C-3) have historically developed at a range of densities between 24 and 35 units per acre.
 The analysis uses 29 units per acre as a reasonable assumption for the parcels in these zones appearing in the land inventory.
+Programs 1.1 and 2.3 support adaptive reuses.
+Programs 1.1, 2.2 and 2.7 support infill development.
+The 2015 Marysville Bounce Back Vision & Implementation Plan and Maysville Green Zone Specific Plan will support multifamily residential development in industrial and commercial zones near jobs and amenities.
+The recently approved East Lake Apartments provides an example of a project designed at a density of 28 units per acre in three-story buildings at a lot coverage of 25.6%.
+The M-1, C-2 and C-3 zones do not have requirements for lot coverage or setbacks that would constrain the development of housing.
 Projects that are entirely residential are allowed in Marysville's industrial and commercial districts, except that in the central business district, residences are only permitted uses on upper floors.
+Several sites in the inventory are in the central business district (CBD), where ground floor commercial is required.
+Sites in the CBD in an M-1 zone have a 35' height limit but no maximum building coverage requirement.
+29 units per acre is a reasonable anticipated density in this location, Program 1.2 commits the City to encouraging microunits and SROs in the downtown. - The locations of the two sites identified in the inventory that can accommodate lower-income housing are suitable for residential development, as evidenced by the East Lake project example, which is nearby.
+The M-1 site at 16 13th Street is less than 500 feet away from the East Lake project.
+The M-1 site at 3 8th Street is 0.6 miles to the south.
+Although the two sites have industrial zoning, the surrounding land uses are a mix of industrial, parks and open space and commercial.

-• Sites that are at least a half-acre in size and smaller than 10 acres are most suitable for meeting the lower-income RHNA and therefore the two sites in the inventory that are identified to meet the lower-income RHNA meet this size criteria.
+Sites that are at least a half-acre in size and smaller than 10 acres are most suitable for meeting the lower-income RHNA and therefore the two sites in the inventory that are identified to meet the lower-income RHNA meet this size criteria.
 These two sites were not in fifth cycle housing element inventory.